k2view-academy/K2View-Academy/articles/39_fabric_catalog/06_open_api_support.md

 * When the path includes brackets, the brackets and their content are dropped and the base name is used, for example: `/A_EmailAddress(AddressID='{AddressID}',Person='{Person}')` becomes `A_EmailAddress`.

 **`components/schemas` is the primary data source; `paths` is supplemental.** The `components/schemas` section contains the complete, canonical data model definitions and is the authoritative source for field structures.
 The `paths` section identifies which entities are exposed by the API and provides names for inline schemas, but does not replace `components/schemas` as the source of field definitions.

+**Classes referenced via `$ref` are shared across datasets.** When an endpoint's `application/json/schema` uses a `$ref` to a `#/components/schemas/` component, the actor creates that component as a class.
+To prevent metadata duplication, each class is created once per Catalog schema and shared across all datasets that reference it.
+The response schema type determines whether a class is created:

+* When the response schema is `"type": "object"` and includes a `$ref` to `#/components/schemas/`, a class is created from the referenced component and the dataset links to it via a `definedBy` relationship.
+* When the response schema is `"type": "array"` and includes a `$ref` to `#/components/schemas/`, no class is created — the component's fields are resolved directly at the dataset level.

 **Fields are merged across HTTP methods.** When multiple HTTP methods (GET, POST, etc.) are defined on the same path, their fields are collected from all methods and merged to produce the complete field set for the dataset.